-During the pandemic, people put off seeking treatment, upping demand for medical devices when each country’s situation calmed down.
-And, with the lingering popularity of remote appointments, medical tech looks like it will continue to be in demand for a while.
+During the pandemic, people delayed seeking treatment and support, upping demand for medical devices later.
+With the lingering popularity of remote appointments, medical tech will continue to be in demand for a while.

-This means more technology and people to handle and analyse this data, and links between medical devices required to store and transport data.
-And that was before Coronavirus hit.
+This means more technology and people to handle data, and links between medical devices required to store and transport data.

-How Has this Changed the Medical Devices Landscape?
+How Has this Changed the Medical Device Jobs Landscape?

-Many processes in the medical device industry has gathered pace, quickly.
+Processes in the medical device industry have gathered pace, quickly.

-Rapid deployment is now vital as the industry reacts to changing circumstances.
-But this situation has created complex logistics that need dealt with quickly.
+Rapid deployment is vital as the industry reacts to changing circumstances.
+But this situation created complex logistics that need dealt with quickly.

-The demand for equipment and data hasn’t just caused logistical problems, it’s also caused staffing issues.
-Many roles are highly trained and finding new employees to facilitate this demand hasn’t been easy.
+The requirements for equipment manufacturing and data hasn’t just caused logistical problems, it’s also caused staffing issues.
+Many roles are highly trained and finding new employees to facilitate demand hasn’t been easy.

-Add economic uncertainty and competitors also facing the same issues, and finding top talent in medical device recruitment has been a challenge.
+Add economic uncertainty and competitors facing the same issues, finding top talent has been a challenge.

 So How Do You Find New Medical Device Talent?

-Look at other industries would be our first tip.
-By searching in other highly rated industries, you can tap into talent that understand the value of standards like ISO13485.
+Look at other industries would be our first tip for your team.
+By searching other highly rated industries, you can tap into talent that understands regulations for safety and compliance like ISO13485.

-Industries like automotive, aerospace, and even pharma to an extent are good places to begin.
+Industries like automotive, aerospace, and even pharma to an extent are good to begin.

 However, how do you know where to look in these markets?
-What locations have abundant talent?
-What the salary expectations will be?
+What locations have talent?
+What are salary expectations?

-Talent Mapping can help here.
-This provides a comprehensive overview of talent pools in specific locations or markets and shows where opportunities and risks lie.
-At Solutions Driven, we often create talent maps for businesses breaking into new sectors or changing location.
-Talent Maps provide them with a comprehensive view of the talent pools available.
-From a talent map, recruiters and hiring managers can make a hiring plan, taking the data and insights to inform their strategy.
+Talent Mapping helps here.
+This provides a comprehensive overview of talent pools in specific locations or markets and shows where opportunities lie.
+At Solutions Driven, we create talent maps for businesses breaking into sectors or locations.

 How to Attract This Talent

-That means putting more energy and resources into engaging with candidates throughout the process.
-Candidates like to feel sold to.
-If hiring managers or recruiters can explain your business and the role comprehensively, and give the candidate a positive impression, that goes a lot of the way to attracting them.
+That means putting more resources into engaging with candidates throughout.
+Candidates like to feel wooed.
+If hiring managers or recruiters can explain your business and the role comprehensively, that goes a lot of the way to attracting them.

 Offer Job Progression

-Nazma Qurban from Sales Impact Academy said in a recent webinar that progression is vital for employee satisfaction.
+Nazma Qurban from Sales Impact Academy recently said that progression is vital for employee satisfaction.
 If people feel like they’re moving forwards, they’ll work harder to reach their goals.

-Progression is something the medical device industry can currently offer candidates.
+Progression in soft and technical skills is something the medical device industry can currently offer candidates.
 After all, they’ll be gaining experience in a new field.
-Medical devices are fast-paced and exciting right now so they have the chance to move up the career ladder.
+Medical devices are fast-paced and exciting, providing the chance to move up the career ladder.

 Future-Proofing Medical Device Recruitment

-If the changes of the recent past have taught us anything, it’s that this sector is constantly evolving.
-In two years, requirements in medical device recruitment will be different to what they are now.
+If the changes of the recent past have taught us anything, it’s that this sector and healthcare in general is constantly evolving.
+In two years, manufacturing and intelligence requirements in the sector will be different to what they are now.

-The skills and attributes required will continually change as the tech and software changes.
+The skills and attributes required in medical device jobs will continually change as the manufacturing, tech and software changes.
 Which means hiring for potential, rather than current skills.

 Hiring for Potential

 But how do you hire for potential?
-It’s easy for recruiters and hiring managers to see how qualified or experienced someone is.
-How do you figure out if they have the capacity to learn, to grow in their role, and to make quick decisions based on the information and evidence they have?
+What’s best practice?
+It’s easy for recruiters to see how qualified or experienced someone is.
+How do you figure out if they have the capacity to learn, to grow in their role, to manage, and to make quick decisions based on the information and evidence they have?

 It can help give hiring managers peace of mind that the person you’re hiring will be able to help them grow and won’t stagnate in their position.